Apply to transfer burial rights

 The same process as above applies regardless of the amount of time that has passed since the owner’s death.

-If you have taken reasonable steps to locate a will or documentation, but without success, an affidavit must be provided.
+If you have looked for a will but not found it, an affidavit is required.
 The affidavit is used to support the statements made by the applicant.

 • A copy of the will.